 For that reason, we both definitely want to return to Havana, and Cuba in general, to explore more.
 Next time, we will be sure to be travelling independently.

 A restricted experience

 Our guided tour was frustrating at times as it (inevitably, I suppose) revolved around paid activities which showed very little of the local culture that we had not already experienced at our resort.
-One, for example, was a trip to an old rum factory, but over an hour of the ninety minute ‘tour’ involved waiting in line to buy rum and cigars.
-A little later on, only ten minutes into our ‘two hour walking tour’ of Old Havana, we were directed into a bar for an hour long sit down with some mojitos (which I will note, was not included in our tour price).
+One, for example, was a trip to an old rum factory, but over an hour of the ninety-minute ‘tour’ involved waiting in line to buy rum and cigars.
+A little later on, only ten minutes into our ‘two-hour walking tour’ of Old Havana, we were directed to a bar for an hour long sit down with some mojitos (which I will note, was not included in our tour price).
 We politely declined and explored the surrounding streets instead.
-Lunch was also a two hour long affair with more drinks.
+Lunch was also a two-hour long affair with more drinks.